johnyob/omniml/tex/gt-scalp-2025/slides.typ

 #v1#pause

-If a constraint remains suspended at the end of inference, it is an *error*.
+If a constraint remains suspended at the end, it is an *error*.

 #v1

-== Suspended constraints in action
+== Generation of suspended constraints

 #v1

 #let condcolor = red
-#let testcolor = condcolor
+#let testcolor = olive
 #let thencolor = blue
 #let elsecolor = purple